Animal Science Seminar Series

 Tuesday 11 August, 2015.

 The use of guardian animals as a form of wild dog and fox management is becoming increasingly popular in Australia, however there seems to be a lack of knowledge in regards to the use of alpacas.
 This seminar will outline my aims and the methods I will use to gain a better understanding of how guardian alpacas work and the behavioural responses of the sheep they are guarding.
-This project aims to provide knowledge to producers on how to utilize these guard animals in their flock management.
+This project aims to provide knowledge to producers on how to utilise these guard animals in their flock management.

 Thursday 6th August, 2015.